 UVF is closer and it’s likely you’ll find more flights to get there from the United States, as it’s the major international airport in St. Lucia.

 Anse Chastanet is a sister resort to Jade Mountain.
 It’s a little lower down the hill and has more of a St. Lucia island vibe.
-You can easily get there by foot via a short walk down the hill or a complimentary Jade Mountain resort shuttle.
+You can easily get there on foot via a short walk down the hill or a complimentary Jade Mountain resort shuttle.

 I enjoyed seeing Anse Chastanet’s bright colors and local hand-carved wood art pieces around the resort.